simonw/shot-scraper/docs/javascript.md

 ## Example: Extracting page content with Readability.js

-[Readability.js](https://github.com/mozilla/readability) is " standalone version of the readability library used for Firefox Reader View."
+[Readability.js](https://github.com/mozilla/readability) is "a standalone version of the readability library used for Firefox Reader View."
 It lets you parse the content on a web page and extract just the title, content, byline and some other key metadata.

 The following recipe imports the library from the [Skypack CDN](https://www.skypack.dev/), runs it against the current page and returns the results to the console as JSON: